aosabook/500lines/interpreter/interpreter.markdown

 ## Conclusion

 Byterun is a compact Python interpreter that's easier to understand than CPython.
 Byterun replicates CPython's primary structural details: a stack-based interpreter operating on instruction sets called bytecode.
 It steps or jumps through these instructions, pushing to and popping from a stack of data.
 The interpreter creates, destroys, and jumps between frames as it calls into and returns from functions and generators.
-Byterun shares the real interpreter's limitations, too: because Python uses dynamic typing, the interpreter must work hard at run time to determine the correct behavior for any series of instructions.
+Byterun shares the real interpreter's limitations, too: because Python uses dynamic typing, the interpreter must work hard at run time to determine the correct behavior of a program.

 I encourage you to disassemble your own programs and to run them using Byterun.
 You'll quickly run into instructions that this shorter version of Byterun doesn't implement.
 The full implementation can be found at https://github.com/nedbat/byterun&mdash;or, by carefully reading the real CPython interpreter's `ceval.c`, you can implement it yourself!